 This is not a complete list.
 In general, avoid using any MySQL reserved words as New Relic continues to add new features.

-The UTC timestamp to associate with the event.
+Must be a Unix epoch timestamp.
+You can define timestamps either in seconds or in milliseconds.
 It must be +/-1 day (24 hours) of the current time on the server.

 The event type as stored by New Relic Insights.
 New Relic agents and scripts normally report this as